-Last Updated on January 27, 2023
+Last Updated on December 6, 2024

-7 Easy Steps To Declutter Your Home
+7 Easy Steps To Declutter Your Home And Keep It That Way

 1. Block Out 1 Hour A Day

-It can be overwhelming to even think about how to declutter your home in a week, let alone a day.
-This is not HGTV, so we need to set realistic goals.
-Start small by focusing on one room or one area at a time.
+It can be overwhelming to even think about how to declutter your entire house in a week, let alone a day.
+This is not HGTV, so we need to set realistic goals, and no, this does not mean go out and hire a professional organizer.
+The first step is to start small by focusing on one room or area at a time.
 I’ve learned that I’m more efficient if I schedule and time block certain tasks.
-I use this timer to stay focused during scheduled tasks.
-Pick the room you’d like to declutter from the cleaning checklist printable, and let’s get to work.

 2. Set The Goal

 What is your goal behind decluttering the room?
 Do you want to create more storage space or simply rid your home of unnecessary items?
 Mine is a bit of both.
-Since closing the shop and being cooped up during lockdown, I feel like we accumulated a lot of stuff we no longer need.
+Since closing the vintage shop and being cooped up during lockdown, I feel like we have accumulated a lot of stuff we no longer need.
 Makeshift classrooms have turned into chaotic craft tables.
-The Boy is a chucker — he sees my ADHD piles and chucks them into drawers or cabinets.
-On the surface, my home looks clean, but there’s zero organization.
-Yes, even I need to declutter.

 RELATED: Did you know that the interior design’s secret styling weapon is a pretty little box?
 I’ve rounded up the 27 decorative boxes for all your coffee table decor needs.